eniola-ajala/lina-task/README.md

 # Lina task
-tgis project was to learn
+This project was to learn